Environmental Response Team (ERT) Training

 - Training for EPA Regions on ERT-developed tools such as Scribe, Viper and Removal Cost Management System (RCMS).

-- Course development and presentation at EPA training events such as National Association of Remedial Project Managers (NARPM), On-Scene Coordinator (OSC) academies, and the Radiation Task Force Leaders Program.
+- Course development and presentation at EPA training events such as National Association of Remedial Project Managers (NARPM), On-Scene Coordinator (OSC) readiness, and the Radiation Task Force Leaders Program.

 - Quality assurance and other training for EPA employees.

-- A List of currently scheduled ERTP training courses can be found on TrainEx Exit.
+- A list of currently scheduled ERTP training courses can be found on TrainEx.